PedroLeale/Hybrid-DataStructure/README.md

 ## Benchmarks and tests
 "cargo bench" for benchmarks and "cargo test" for tests.
+With the current data structure, Hybrid beats using only a BTreeSet for H1 Heuristic by roughly 100 milliseconds in this test.
+But it wins with one condition, since BloomFilters have a fixed maximum size, if the structure needs to allocate more it creates another one and pushes it to the list, if it needs to do it, it looses.
+I recommend creating big BloomFilters, using Hybrid::new(items_count, fp_rate) to avoid this issue.

 ## Details about the project

 It is a hybrid data structure that contains a BtreeSet and a BloomFilter.
 The BloomFilter's goal is to optimize "contains" methods without compromising insertions.<br />
-The current code is still on the optimization process but is relatively fast.<br />
+The current code is still on the optimization process but is relatively faster than just using a BTreeSet in certain cases.<br />

 ## Union functions
 Last version's union function just pushed the other data structure to the end of the list, this thing was causing some mutability and lifetime problems, it is possible to circle around it but for this new version I've changed the insertion function so it checks for duplicates and union basically inserts other into self.
 I did this to avoid this